Lalit2109/appGateway/QUICKSTART.md

 - Verify service connection has access

 **"Backend pool not found" (when switching to Normal)**
-- Verify `normalBackendPoolName` in config matches the actual pool name in App Gateway
+- Verify `backendPoolName` in `normal.routingRules` config matches the actual pool name in App Gateway
 - Check that the backend pool exists in your App Gateway

 **Script fails with permission errors**